canturane/dip_price_tracking/README.md

 #you can find your current User-Agent string by searching for "my user agent" on Google.

 #Prerequisites:
-Python 3.x
+Python 3.x,
-requests library
+requests library,
-beautifulsoup4 library
+beautifulsoup4 library,
-lxml parser
+lxml parser,